dawsbot/lat-lng/readme.md

-# lat-long
+# lat-lng
 [![Build Status][travis-image]][travis-url] ![][node-version-image]

-> 📍🌎 A micro-service for physical address -> lat-long
+> 📍🌎 A micro-service for physical address -> latitude & longitude

- When you need latitude and longitude, avoid Google's API limits by using this endpoint instead. `lat-long` uses [Google's API](https://developers.google.com/maps/documentation/geocoding/intro) to accurately resolve latitude and longitude with caching .
+ When you need latitude and longitude, avoid Google's API limits by using this endpoint instead. `lat-lng` uses [Google's API](https://developers.google.com/maps/documentation/geocoding/intro) to accurately resolve latitude and longitude with caching .

 ⚡️ Simple caching layer on top, so repeat calls are served faster